Hands of a guy on laptop keyboard

 At its origins, internet freedom was indeed associated with the perception of non-territoriality.
 People have been offered images with the information packets finding freely their way to the destination.
 Beautiful representations, indeed!
 Genuine abstract artwork, where one cannot see borders, territories, servers, governments, traders, or sharks.
 We feel quite comfortable in the illusion of freedom in cyberspace.

-Visualization of routing paths through a portion of the Internet (Reddit).
+Visualization of routing paths through a portion of the internet (Reddit).

 Routers moving packets according to various protocols (Medium).

-This illusion was tolerated and cultivated by the United States as long as it had full control over the governance leverage, attribution of domain names, and other responsibilities of Internet Corporation for Assigned Names and Numbers (ICANN) and the Internet Assigned Numbers Authority (IANA), through the Department of Commerce.
+This illusion was tolerated and cultivated by the United States as long as it had full control over governance leverage, attribution of domain names, and other responsibilities of Internet Corporation for Assigned Names and Numbers (ICANN) and the Internet Assigned Numbers Authority (IANA), through the Department of Commerce.

-The illusion of freedom in cyberspace was indeed scintillating like a constellation.
+The illusion of freedom in cyberspace was indeed scintillating, like a constellation.

-The first blow to the ideal of freedom was the commercialization of the Internet.
-Normally, we should have realized instantly that once the profit hunters find ways to monetize the use of the Internet, the freedom would be limited to purchasing.
+The first blow to the ideal of freedom was the commercialization of the internet.
+Normally, we should have realized instantly that once the profit hunters find ways to monetize the use of the internet, the freedom would be limited to purchasing.

 Back to Earth

-Now, with the emergence of other Internet powers, countries, companies, and egocentric individuals, doubled by the clash of political and commercial interests, we have reasons to move from the utopian vision of the Internet to a rather dystopian vision of the same.
+Now, with the emergence of other internet powers, countries, companies, and egocentric individuals, doubled by the clash of political and commercial interests, we have reasons to move from the utopian vision of the internet to a rather dystopian vision of the same.

-The freedom of information on the Internet acquired a geopolitical dimension.
-The participants in the preparation of the World Summit on the Information Society (WSIS, 2003) might remember that the first embryo of the now famous BRICS alliance became manifest around the issue of the internet governance and the US control of addresses, domain names and protocols.
+The freedom of information on the internet acquired a geopolitical dimension.
+The participants in the preparation of the World Summit on the Information Society (WSIS, 2003) might remember that the first embryo of the now famous BRICS alliance became manifest around the issue of internet governance and the US control of addresses, domain names and protocols.

 Snowden and Assange were the collateral victims of the new phase.
-Now, many not so naïve people believe that Pavel Durov was arrested for no other reason than finding a way to coerce Telegram to disclose information on its users to the intelligence services of the West, turning a blind eye to some principles, otherwise widely agreed.
+Now, many not so naïve people believe that Pavel Durov was arrested for no other reason than finding a way to coerce Telegram to disclose information on its users to the intelligence services of the West, turning a blind eye to some principles otherwise widely agreed.

 For a while, the issue of territoriality was somehow neglected.
 People got blinded by the perception of communication without borders, although they knew that there were cables and routers with a very physical presence.
 Personally, I found out how deeply the illusion of freedom penetrated the United Nations reality when I worked for the report of the UN Joint Inspection Unit on cloud computing.
-People really had their heads in the clouds forgetting that the servers are robustly planted on Earth, on the inviolable territories of sovereign states that could close, occupy, bomb, cut the electricity, take control of any server.
+People really had their heads in the clouds forgetting that the servers are robustly planted on Earth, on the inviolable territories of sovereign states that could close, occupy, bomb, cut the electricity, and take control of any server.

 Also, much to its credit, the United Nations translated the abstractions of cyberspace into calls for action for the use of ICTs in service of development and a plethora of e-activities in the documents adopted by WSIS in Geneva (2003) and Tunis (2005).
-The paragraph 6 of the Geneva Plan of Action is clearly all about territoriality.
+Paragraph 6 of the Geneva Plan of Action is clearly all about territoriality.

 There was an overestimation of the potential of new technologies, but at least the international community added a collective imperative to the dynamics of the IT industries, whose power and means have increased exponentially, often to the detriment of global public good.
-This propensity of the United Nations to inflate the expectations that digital technologies would help the various agendas for development and “bridging the digital divide” remain constant and, yet, wishful thinking, despite stubborn facts.
-The recent speech of UN Secretary-General Antonio Guterres on artificial intelligence seems a copy-paste version of past statements on other technology hypes.
+This propensity of the United Nations to inflate the expectations that digital technologies would help the various agendas for development and “bridging the digital divide” remains constant and, yet, wishful thinking, despite stubborn facts.
+The recent speech of UN Secretary-General Antonio Guterres on artificial intelligence seems to be a copy-paste version of past statements on other technology hypes.

 … and the moral law within us”